milanglacier/minuet-ai.nvim/README.md

 }
 ```

-Given the response speed and rate of LLM services, we recommend you invoke
+Given the response speed and rate limits of LLM services, we recommend you
+either invoke `minuet` completion manually or use a cost-effective model for
+auto-completion.
+The author recommends `gemini-1.5-flash` for auto-completion.
-`minuet` completion manually.
-But you can also add `minuet` into source of
+You need to add `minuet` into source of `nvim-cmp` for auto completion to work.
-`nvim-cmp`, in this case, completion from `minuet` will pop up automatically.

 ```lua
 require('cmp').setup {